Feed Your Peace

 Namaste beautiful, I’m Sadhna.
 Welcome to Feed Your Peace, the Substack home of Daily Sadhna.

-I write about feeding your peace — blending yoga, Ayurveda, and seasonal everyday rituals and recipes with the realities of modern life: “What’s for dinner?”, laundry, commutes, and the occasional curveball.
-This is seasonal nourishment for a peaceful·ish life.
+Here I write about feeding your peace — blending yoga, Ayurveda, seasonal rhythms, everyday rituals, and simple recipes with the realities of life:

 Subscribe to get full access to the newsletter and publication archives.